-The Royal Swedish Academy of Sciences recently announced the list of three American economists honored at the 2024 Nobel Prize in Economics, including: Daron Acemoglu, Simon Johnson and James Robinson.
+The Royal Swedish Academy of Sciences recently announced the list of three American economists who have been honored with the 2024 Nobel Prize in Economics: Daron Acemoglu, Simon Johnson, and James Robinson.

-According to the official announcement on October 14 (local time), the 2024 Sveriges Riksbank Prize (the official name of the Nobel Prize in Economics) was officially awarded to three American economists, Daron Acemoglu, Simon Johnson and James Robinson "for their research on how institutions form and influence prosperity".
+According to an official announcement on October 14th (local time), the 2024 Sveriges Riksbank Prize (the official name of the Nobel Prize in Economics) has been officially awarded to three American economists, Daron Acemoglu, Simon Johnson, and James Robinson, "for their research on how institutions form and affect prosperity."

-Mr. Daron Acemoglu was born in 1967 in Istanbul, Türkiye.
+Daron Acemoglu was born in 1967 in Istanbul, Turkey.
 He received his PhD in 1992 from the London School of Economics and Political Science (UK).
-He is currently a professor at the Massachusetts Institute of Technology (USA).
+He is currently a professor at the Massachusetts Institute of Technology (MIT).

-Mr. Simon Johnson was born in 1963 in Sheffield, England.
-He received his PhD in 1989 from the Massachusetts Institute of Technology (USA) and is currently teaching at this school.
+Simon Johnson was born in 1963 in Sheffield, England.
+He received his PhD in 1989 from the Massachusetts Institute of Technology (MIT) and currently teaches at the same institution.

-The Nobel Assembly said the research of this year's three Nobel laureates in economics has demonstrated the importance of social institutions for a country's prosperity.
-Societies with weak rule of law and institutions that exploit their citizens do not produce growth or positive change.
+The Nobel Committee stated that the research of this year's three Nobel laureates in economics has demonstrated the importance of social institutions to a nation's prosperity.
+Societies with weak rule of law and exploitative institutions do not generate growth or positive change.

-"Narrowing the income gap between countries is one of the greatest challenges of our time, and thanks to the groundbreaking research of Daron Acemoglu, Simon Johnson and James Robinson, we now have a much deeper understanding of why countries prosper or suffer," said Jakob Svensson, Chairman of the Nobel Committee for Economic Sciences.
+"Narrowing the income gap between nations is one of the greatest challenges of our time, and thanks to the groundbreaking research of Daron Acemoglu, Simon Johnson, and James Robinson, we have a much deeper understanding of why some countries are prosperous and others are poor," said Jakob Svensson, Chairman of the Nobel Committee for Economics.

-Previously, there were two female authors who received this noble award: Elinor Ostrom (2009) and Esther Duflo (2019).
+Previously, two female authors had received this prestigious award: Elinor Ostrom (in 2009) and Esther Duflo (in 2019).

 The first Nobel Prize in Economics was awarded in 1969.
 To date, 55 Nobel Prizes in Economics have been awarded to 93 individuals.
-The youngest person to ever win the prestigious award was Esther Duflo (46 years old), while the oldest person to ever be honored was economist Leonid Hurwicz (90 years old).
+The youngest recipient of this prestigious award was Esther Duflo (then 46 years old), while the oldest recipient was economist Leonid Hurwicz (at age 90).

 According to Intellectual Property and Innovation